-Continued operations and future funding - as set out above the financial statements have been prepared on a going concern basis.

-Exploration and evaluation asset - exploration and evaluation expenditure is capitalised in certain circumstances.
+- Continued operations and future funding as set out above the financial statements have been prepared on a going concern basis. - Exploration and evaluation asset exploration and evaluation expenditure is capitalised in certain circumstances.
 Recoverability of the carrying amount of exploration and evaluation assets is dependent on the successful development and commercial exploitation, or sale, of the respective areas of interest.
-The Group assesses impairment at the end of each reporting period by evaluating conditions and events specific to the Group that may be indicative of impairment triggers.

-Fair Value of Assets and Liabilities

-The Group may measure some of its assets and liabilities at fair value on either a recurring or nonrecurring basis after initial recognition, depending on the requirements of the applicable Accounting Standard.
-Currently there are no assets or liabilities measured at fair value after initial recognition.
+The Group assesses impairment at the end of each reporting period by evaluating conditions and events specific to the Group that may be indicative of impairment triggers. - Fair Value of Assets and Liabilities the Group may measure some of its assets and liabilities at fair value on either a recurring or non-recurring basis after initial recognition, depending on the requirements of the applicable Accounting Standard.